pankajgitpro/retail-sales-lakehouse/README.md

 # retail-sales-lakehouse
 End-to-end data engineering pipeline on Databricks implementing the medallion architecture (bronze → silver → gold) for the AdventureWorks sales dataset, with data quality checks and a dimensional star schema for analytics.

-# retail-sales-lakehouse
-End-to-end data engineering pipeline on Databricks implementing the medallion architecture (bronze → silver → gold) for the AdventureWorks sales dataset, with data quality checks and a dimensional star schema for analytics.

 # Azure Lakehouse Data Engineering Pipeline – AdventureWorks

 ## Project Overview